YPares/arpligner/README.md

 then select the latest run that succeeded for that action, then go to the Artifacts section at the bottom of the page.

-The downloaded archive will contain the VST3 and the standalone app for your OS.
+The downloaded archive will contain the VST3, the LV2 and the standalone app for your OS.
-Just copy the VST3 plugin in your usual VST3 folder (depending on your OS and DAW settings).
+Just copy the plugin in your usual VST3/LV2 folder (depending on your OS and DAW settings).

 **Important:** Due to [a VST3
 limitation](https://forum.juce.com/t/arpeggiatorplugin-vst3-recognized-as-aufio-fx-instead-of-midi-fx/43563),